 Outward Bound Canada’s vision is for a healthy, resilient society formed through lasting connections to self, others and the natural world.
 Our purpose is to cultivate resilience, leadership, connections and compassion through inspiring and challenging journeys of discovery in the natural world.
 As a charity, we strive to increase access to empowering educational adventures in nature for people from all backgrounds.
 However, we recognize we cannot achieve this without addressing systemic oppression.

 In addition, the land that our programs take place upon, Turtle Island and beyond, continues to be stewarded by Indigenous people and has been since time immemorial.
 Through the delivery of our programs, we benefit from our interactions with stolen land.
-For those of us who are settlers, we recognize that we were, and continue to be, actively involved in this process that results in stolen lands and the continued marginalization of Indigenous People.
+For those of us who are settlers, we recognize that we were, and continue to be, actively involved in this process of colonization that results in stolen lands and the continued marginalization of Indigenous People.
 We recognize that to remain silent and uneducated on social movements is to be complicit.
 We must actively extend beyond our current way of being to correct historical and ongoing abuse for reconciliation.

 This journey will not have a final destination; our learning and growth will come through challenges, opportunities, mistakes, failures and successes along the way.
-We are committed to openness and transparency as we continue doing this work:
+We are committed to openness and transparency as we continue doing this work.

 Progress we’ve made: